wesleyegberto/java-new-features/java-21/README.md

   * changed to make virtual threads always support thread-local
     * in preview releases was possible to create a virtual thread without thread-local support
   * flag `jdk.traceVirtualThreadLocals` to show the strack trace when a virtual threads sets a value in thread-local variable
+  * continuations:
+    * can be viewed as representation of the current state of the program
+    * used internally by the JVM to wrap the work by virtual threads
+    * there isn't a public API available, only internal
 * **Scoped Values**
   * promoted from incubated to preview feature
   * minor change from JDK 19